The Conservative Party of New York State

 The Conservative Party, through the years, has offered fiscally sound economic policies to change New York’s course of wasteful government spending.
 New York was once the beacon of economic success; today New York has become an entity that over-regulates small business, stifles proven energy expansion and increases taxes on its citizens forcing them to seek states that will encourage them to unleash their entrepreneurial spirit thereby ensuring a future for generations to come.

 Governor Hochul must cut the budget across the board.
 The legislature must respond to the need for fiscal sanity, by not adding to it.
 Every agency and program must have significant spending cuts and not depend only on attrition to attain the goal.
 Every outdated, underutilized program must be eliminated.
 Neither Medicaid nor School Aid can be excluded from realistic cuts.
-The Executive Chamber and the Legislature must end its dependency on overtaxing New York’s citizens that has produced a mass exodus of individuals and businesses.
+The Executive Chamber and the Legislature must end their dependency on overtaxing New York’s citizens which has produced a mass exodus of individuals and businesses.
 The Legislature must enact real change in every aspect of government and begin by eliminating unfunded mandates constraining the counties.
-The Legislature must adopt term limits and a viable Initiative, Referendum, and Recall bill for all elected officials.
+The Legislature must adopt term limits and a viable Initiative, Referendum, and Recall for all elected officials.
 New York State must stop masking the true nature of its growing debt through obtusely worded bonding that offers no insight into true costs to the taxpayers.

 The NYS Department of Education must root out excessive administrative levels and spending as ways to restore public trust and continue to support more Charter Schools.
 The years of government programs designed to alleviate economic disparity have only widened the gap; these programs must end.
 The free competitive market is the judicious way to achieve higher standards of living for everyone.
 Our Legislative Program seeks to restore a common-sense approach to a legislature that has looked for ways to benefit itself rather than the people it represents.
 These proposals are concise and must be adopted to reverse New York’s deficit spending and bleak fiscal outlook.